How solar air heaters work:

 If you incorporate thermal mass into a home to store and release heat, you can distribute the heat collected over a longer period of time, and there are any number of creative ways to do this.
 Sticking with the DIY theme for say - sheds, garages or greenhouses, you could run the heated air through tubes embedded in sand, bricks, masonry etc before venting it directly into the conditioned space.
 Rather than simply heating the air, dense materials will absorb some of that heat and slowly release it over time after the sun goes down.

 There is nothing to say you couldn't do this to an addition on your home, it's just that we are generally a bit more picky with the final appearance in our houses.
-So a slightly more aesthetic design might be required in a house than in a workshop or garage.
+So a slightly more aesthetic design might be required in a house than in a workshop or garage to store some of the heat generated by a passive solar air heating system.

-Specifically with greenhouses, they have a tendency to overheat in the day but sometimes get too cool at night for young plants.
+Specifically with greenhouses built in cold climates, they have a tendency to overheat in the day but sometimes get too cool at night for young plants.
 Keep in mind that it is more important to keep the roots warm than the plant itself, assuming of course the air stays above zero.
 If you include a solar air heater in a greenhouse design and transfer some of the heat to a platform with thermal mass on which your soil boxes can sit, you could start a growing season earlier.

-It's also a good idea to include a bypass vent of some kind that can release air in summer to prevent overheating when the panel isn't actively in use.
+It's also a good idea to include a bypass vent of some kind in the solar air heating panel that can release air in summer to prevent overheating when the panel isn't actively in use - as "cooking" a panel .

 You could also apply the principles of passive heating and cooling by placing the panel under the eave where it will have full exposure with the low winter sun but be shaded when the sun is high overhead and you have no need for heat.

-How to build your own solar air heater:
+How to build a DIY solar air heater:

-If you do a web search you will find an endless list of designs and assembly techniques, the same holds true for DIY videos on YouTube.
+Web searches reveal an endless list of designs and assembly techniques for DIY solar air heaters, the same holds true for DIY videos on YouTube.
 Different designs will resonate differently with different people, so pick the one that best suits your skill set, tool collection and attention span.
-If you come up with any brilliant design modifications in the process, please share them in the comment section below.
+If you come up with any brilliant design ideas or modifications for passive solar air heaters in the process, please share them in the comment section below.

-Check out the DIY video below to give you a better idea of how easy they can be to build.
+Check out the DIY video below to give you a better idea of how easy solar air heating panels can be to build.